 As fellow healthcare professionals, we understand the challenges physicians face when providing VBC.
 We have leveraged that expertise to build our "P3 Care Model."
 The key attributes that differentiate P3 include: 1) patient centricity, 2) physician leadership, and 3) our delegated/integrated care model.
 Tactically, we typically leverage the community's existing healthcare infrastructure to build a strong network of local physicians.
 We primarily contract with local physicians to enter the P3 network using an affiliate model, rather than building and staffing our own clinics or acquiring individual practices.
 By doing so, we preserve the existing patient-physician relationship, allow physicians to maintain their independence and have a built-in patient panel on Day 1.
-We then align physician incentives and provide our team tools and technology to supprove our physician partners in a VBC system and care for the patients we have the honor and privilege to serve together.
-These affiliated physicians provided care to approximately 99% of our primary care physicians as of December 31, 2023.
-We augment these affiliate partnerships with employed Primary Care Physicians ("PCPs,"), P3 operated clinics, and wellness centers.
-Furthermore, unlike our peers, we offer a broad delegated care model in which we take on the responsibility to reshape the local healthcare market to provide high quality care for patients throughout the care continuum.
+We then align physician incentives and provide our team tools and technology to support our physician patients in a VBC system and care for the patients we have the honor and privilege to serve together.
+We augment these affiliate partnerships with responsibility to reshape the local healthcare market to provide high quality care for patients throughout the care continuum.

-We operate in the \$944 billion Medicare market, which covers approximately 66 million eligible lives as of October 2023.
-Our core focus is the MA market, which makes up approximately 51% of the overall Medicare market, or nearly 31 million Medicare eligible lives in 2023.
+We operate in the \$1,029.8 billion Medicare market, which covers approximately 68 million eligible lives as of November 2024.
+Our core focus is the MA market, which makes up approximately 54% of the overall Medicare market, or nearly 33 million Medicare eligible lives in 2024.
 Medicare beneficiaries may enroll in an MA plan, under which payors contract with the CMS to provide a defined range of healthcare services that are comparable to Medicare fee-for-service ("FFS"), which is also referred to as "traditional Medicare."

 In MA, the Centers for Medicare & Medicaid Services ("CMS") pays health plans a monthly sum per member to manage all health expenses of a participating member.
 Our platform focuses on Medicare Advantage and manages the needs of our members through subscription-like per-member-per-month ("PMPM") arrangements with health plans or payors.
 From there, the economics of our care model are further impacted by our ability to drive total cost of care savings and bend the cost curve.
 Our model allows us to "do well" while also "doing good."
 We contract with health plans to provide capitated care services with respect to certain of their MA members.
-Our contracts with four health plans to provide capitated care services for their members collectively accounted for approximately 60% and 67% of our capitated revenue for the years ended December 31, 2023 and 2022, respectively.
+Our contracts with four health plans to provide capitated care services for their members collectively accounted for approximately 59% and 60% of our capitated revenue for the years ended December 31, 2024 and 2023, respectively.